ElonVolo/logitall/README.md

 I created logitall becase I had to deal with way too many situations where sourcemapping/debugging breaks in a JavaScript/TypeScript project and using the debugger just isn't possible.

-## Installation
+##Installation

 npm install -g logitall

 ## Warning

-It is highly recommended that you run logitall on a copied duplicate of whatever  project you're trying to debug.
+It is highly recommended that you run logitall on a copied duplicate of whatever  project you're trying to debug. logitally will permanently add thousands of console.log statements to your project, and not everyone on your team will appreciate that in a code review.

 ## Usage